PhilipSnows/quartz/content/Commandment 09.md

 What you do is up to you.
 It is **too soon to claim there is an optimal strategy** to follow.

 ## Why Upgrade Strategies Matters
->"Your higher rank is the sum of a remainder of an unbalanced equation inherent to the programming of my deck.
+>[!quote] "Your higher rank is the sum of a remainder of an unbalanced equation inherent to the programming of my deck.
 You are the eventuality of an anomaly, which despite my sincerest efforts I have been unable to eliminate from what is otherwise a harmony of mathematical precision."
+>
 >—The Architect: nerdiest Ravenclaw Duelist

 Players repeat the same complaint, from Magic Book Level 1 to Magic Book Level 99: the **Matchmaking System sucks.** The opponent always seems to have **cards a little bit stronger** than yours, at every level.
 Stronger cards generally signal a **higher Magic Book Level.** This is why you struggle (Matchmaking Wall).